okzapradhana/scraprop/Readme.md

   - Thus I am trying Selenium to scrap the website.

 ### Notes:
-Selenium uses Chrome Driver (not Chrome Browser that we used daily).
+Selenium uses Chrome Driver (not Chrome Browser that we used daily).<br>
-Here are the link to download https://sites.google.com/a/chromium.org/chromedriver/downloads/version-selection)
+Here are the link to download https://sites.google.com/a/chromium.org/chromedriver/downloads/version-selection

 Mine uses: https://chromedriver.storage.googleapis.com/index.html?path=79.0.3945.36/